orinocoz/mkhost/README.md

 # Requirements

+## Requirements for the target mail host

-1. Debian GNU/Linux based operating system (with `apt-get`) (on the mail host)
+1. Debian GNU/Linux based operating system (with `apt-get`)
-2. Python3 (on the mail host)
+2. Python3

-On your local machine you can use whatever you want.
+## Requirements for your local machine

+None.

 # How to run

 1. Edit [configuration file](mkhost/cfg.py) as needed
-2. Transfer files to the (remote) mail host
+2. Transfer files to the (remote) target mail host

    Example: